 To perform well in the Gauntlet, a script needs to impress several analysts (and to perform poorly, it needs to underwhelm several analysts).
 This is part of what distinguishes the Gauntlet from contests and script-doctoring services: it's never a single opinion, but a consensus of different opinions that determines how high your script climbs.

 And when you get a multitude of veteran analysts, agents, managers, etc. all agreeing that your script is great, that's a big deal.
-It deserves not only a high score, but special recognition: the Seal of Consensus.
+It deserves not only a high score, but special recognition and a unique opportunity for promotion: the Seal of Consensus.

-You receive the Seal as an electronic document devoted to your script and its exemplary performance in the Gauntlet.
-This document includes the signatures of each analyst endorsing the script and their original commentary on your work; it's not only proof of your talent to decision-makers, but also a pragmatic recruitment of committed allies who can champion your project.
+If all these steps are completed successfully, you receive the Seal as an electronic document devoted to your script and its exemplary performance in the Gauntlet.
+This document includes the signatures of each analyst endorsing the script and their original commentary on your work; it's not only proof of your talent to decision-makers, but also a pragmatic recruitment of committed (and well-connected!) allies who can champion your project.

 When each analyst completes their read of your script, they rate it in the following areas: